AMWA-TV/ms-05-01/docs/Identification.md

 ### User label

-Read/write string that users may set to identify an object's operational purpose in a particular application context.
+Read/write string that users can set to identify an object's operational purpose in a particular application context.
 Analogous to the texts written on mixing console scribble strips, labels, and bits of paper tape affixed to equipment in use.
 Stored in property [NcObject.userLabel](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject).

 | Datatype                                                                                    | Scope    | Lifespan  |
 | ------------------------------------------------------------------------------------------- | -------- | --------- |